-Issues of global security often enter U.S. governance discussions in peripheral ways, usually subordinate to considerations of national security.
+Our conventional ways of discussing international aid and global security may often obscure the many social and cultural issues that arise locally, on the ground, in other areas of the world and increasingly interact with complex global relationships.
 Some citizens may assume that global security and national security are the same thing.
-National security discussions have a tendency to “drift” in the direction of strategic options for national defense and selection of weapons systems to meet projected threats.
-They also have a tendency to lean toward the use of military (“hard”) power and unilateral action.
+And often our national security discussions have a tendency to “drift” in the direction of strategic options for national defense, selection of weapons systems, and toward the use of military, or “hard” power, and unilateral action.

-These traditional ways of viewing national security may obscure the many social and cultural issues that arise locally in other areas of the world and impact increasingly complex global relationships.
-This project starts with the hope of developing a number of conceptual possibilities for global security that might prove helpful to citizens in thinking “outside the box” of traditional national security debates.
-Some of the questions being discussed include “What are the dimensions of global security?
+This discussion guide and the six policy possibilities that it presents for global security are intended to help citizens explore issues and ideas “outside the box” of traditional national security debates.
+Some of the underlying common questions in this discussion guide include “What are the dimensions of global security?
 How does changing U.S. power affect them?
 What forms of governance and institutions might be useful or necessary to global security?
 And what are the tensions between civilian and military control and approaches?

 The six policy possibilities in this discussion guide